Mythili-Moparthi/Analyzing-Health-Care-Data-with-Langchain-openai/README.md

-In this Project,Health Care Data Set is used to work with langchain and Open AI
+In this Project,Health Care Data Set is used to work with langchain and Open AI in Python Jupyter Notebook

 Connecting Open AI Gpt API key with Langchain